maggieyh/AppTrack/AppIdea.md

 * spinner for sign up

-* OPTIMIZATION
+* OPTIMIZATION:
+    * unwinde back to result view: and the query run again !!!!
+* acl readaccess = false // is this the thing ?????
 * Cusotmer edit file ?
 * DESIGN

-* Settings such as tutorials?, flagged content, log out
 * push notification
  * initiation feature for cleanPerson
 *
 * Message service